 Written and Created by PaperCraftCentral Susan

 A hot glue gun is a wonderful craft supply item for

-"Truth is the glue that holds government together.
+"Truth is the glue that holds government together".

-Gerald R Ford "
+Gerald R Ford

 This type of papercraft adhesive tends to 'string' like mozzarella cheese as it cools so quickly.
 Try snagging the glue on your project cleanly instead of lifting it away suddenly without a 'stop'.
 Otherwise the results can be a little clumsy or clunky looking.

 As the adhesive sets in a thicker layer, I don't use this tool for thin, flimsy materials such as vellum or tissue.

 I have seen someone slightly modify their glue gun with an ordinary biro (ballpoint pen) or pen-shaped tip to allow a thinner stream of adhesive to be extruded.
 This seems to give you better control over where the adhesive can be placed and is therefore more suitable when gluing delicate projects.
 (I also hope someone markets this little modifier one day soon!)